cjfiscus/scripts/README.md

 pdf_to_jpeg.app

 Automator application to convert pdf files to jpeg image files.
 Used to process graphs created by R and saved as large pdfs.
+Must be run on Macintosh OS.
 -----

 q_matrix.sh